natasha/navec/README.md

 </td>
 <td>50MB</td>
 <td>
   Should be used by default.
 Shows best results on <a href="#evaluation">intrinsic evaluations</a>.
-Model was trained on large corpus of russian literature (~150GB).
+Model was trained on large corpus of

+	an literature (~150GB).
 </td>
 <td>
   <a href="https://github.com/natasha/corus#load_librusec"><code>librusec</code></a>